skfada/instant_meal/README.md

 - navigate into the instant_meal/ directory.

 ##### 2- MYSQL APPLICATION SHOULD BE INSTALLED ON YOUR SYTEM
-- ensure you have mysql server installed on your system to create the database from the schema file with the command`cat main/database/schema.sql | mysql -uroot -p` you will be prompted to enter password for mysql.
+- ensure you have mysql server installed on your system.
+- ensure you have python3 installed with the necessary modules.
+- type the command `cat main/database/schema.sql | mysql -uroot -p` to create the database.
+- type the command `./create_all_table.py` to create the tables.

-##### EXECUTE THE RUN.PY SCRIPT
+##### 3- EXECUTE THE RUN.PY SCRIPT
 - type the command `python3 run.py` or `./run.py` in your console to launch the application
 - copy the url from the console eg `http://127.0.0.1:5000` and paste to your browser for usage.